JoseJuan1011/ideal-speed/README.md

 # ideal-speed

 Ideal Speed it's a web app prepared to show you the differences of time between different speeds.
-Click [here](https://ideal-speed.onrender.com) to access the official preview of the application.

 ## Objective